Pāli Canon Is Self-Contained but Requires Detailed Explanation

 Tipiṭaka Transmitted With Mundane Meanings During “Dark Periods”

 • A perfect example is the Ānāpānasati Sutta (some of which are also part of the Satipaṭṭhāna Sutta).
 As we discussed in “What is Ānāpāna?”, the conventional meaning of the word ānāpāna is to tie up “āna” with breath inhaling and “āpāna” with breath exhaling.
-That was consistent with the breath meditation that has been there in the world at any time.
-Many yogis practiced it at the time of the Buddha.
+That was consistent with the breath meditation that has existed in the world at all times.
+Many yogis practiced it during the Buddha’s time.
 He learned those methods from such yogis before attaining Buddhahood.

 • The true meanings of those words will EMERGE as we systematically go through the upcoming posts.